CareyTheologicalCollege/academic-catalogue/2021-2022-academic-catalogue.md

 Students are not permitted to register in courses for which they have been granted Advanced Standing with Credit.

-Maximum Advanced Standing credits: DMin: 9; MDiv: 24;  MACM, MPM, MASF: 15; Diploma: 6
+Maximum Advanced Standing credits: ADP: 6; MDiv: 24;  MACM, MPM, MASF: 15; Diploma: 6
 ### <a name="exemption"></a>Exemption
 Exemption is when a student is not required to enrol in a required course based on extensive relevant experience.
 An exemption does not reduce the overall number of credits required for the program.
 The required credits must be replaced with an alternative course; typically from a course in the same discipline or upon approval by the Office of the Registrar.

 Students are not permitted to register in courses for which they have been granted Exemptions.

-Exemptions are treated the same as Advanced Standing with Credit in regards to the total number of combined Exemptions and Advanced Standing with which Credit must not exceed: DMin: 9; MDiv: 24;  MACM, MPM, MASF: 15; Diploma: 6.
+Exemptions are treated the same as Advanced Standing with Credit in regards to the total number of combined Exemptions and Advanced Standing with which Credit must not exceed: ADP: 6; MDiv: 24;  MACM, MPM, MASF: 15; Diploma: 6.

 # <a name="course-registration"></a>Course Registration
 Students are advised to register a minimum of one month prior to the beginning of the term.
 Some courses require reading or work to be posted or submitted on the first week online, so students are advised to check the course syllabi for all the course requirements.
 It should be noted that both the required and elective courses can be changed by Senate decision without public notice.